gradle/gradle/design-docs/play-support.md

 ## Further features

+- Internal mechanism for plugin to inject renderer(s) into components report.
 - Model language transformations, and change Play support to allow a Play application to take any JVM language as input.
 - Declare dependencies on other Java/Scala libraries
 - Control joint compilation of sources based on source set dependencies.